telerik/kendo-ui-core/docs/controls/charts/stockchart/overview.md

 The example below demonstrates a service that returns stock price history data as JSON.

-See the [Stock Chart Data Binding]({% slug databinding_kendoui_stockcharts %}) for a detailed discussion of the Stock Chart data binding specifics.
+For a detailed discussion of the Stock Chart data binding specifics, refer to the article on the [Stock Chart data binding]({% slug databinding_kendoui_stockcharts %}) .

 ###### Example